This section provides assistance in the design and delivery of tests and examinations.

 If you are in New Zealand, you can also call the Canvas Support Hotline on 0800 005 205.

-If any correction to the online exam is made, you will be notified via a Canvas Announcement.
+If any correction to the online test is made, you will be notified via a Canvas Announcement.
 Please ensure your notifications are turned on during this period.

-- Online exams have an additional 30 minutes added to the exam duration to allow you time to submit your exam document.
+- Online tests have an additional 15 minutes added to the duration to allow for the online delivery mode.

 - It is recommended that you start submitting your work at least 10 minutes before the deadline.
 It takes several minutes for your submission to upload.
 After submission you should check that the correct document has been uploaded.